The Québec maritime Blog

 Thursday – Day 5 –Havre Aubert – 30 km (20 mi.)

 Since it was raining when we got up, we opted to go shopping.
-We headed to Havre Aubert Island with the bike on the car—hoping that the weather would eventually clear up.
-Browsing the La Grave historic site was a trip back in time—the architecture of the charming shops along the main road, which are full of great finds, is reminiscent of that of the Maritimes.
+We headed to Havre Aubert Island with my bike on the car, hoping that the weather would eventually clear up.
+Browsing the La Grave heritage site was a trip back in time—the architecture of the charming shops along the main road, which are full of great finds, is reminiscent of that of the Maritimes.
 If you’re creative, be sure to visit the Limaçon studio-boutique, where you can make your own pendant using stones from the Islands.
 The 3-hour workshop is accessible and affordable, and you can take home a unique souvenir to keep or give as a gift.

 The sun finally showed up in the afternoon, so I got the chance to explore the rest of Havre Aubert Island on my bike.
 This appears to be the greenest and most forested island and is dotted with small ponds.
 On my way back, I met up with my friends at the Café de la Grave, a former general store that’s been transformed into a family-run coffee shop.
 The place was jam-packed and had a festive, family-friendly atmosphere: everyone was chatting and laughing.
 On summer evenings, local musicians put on a show for the patrons.
 That night, the duo Les Mémères played familiar tunes.
 I really had the impression I was experiencing a typical night on the Islands!

 Friday – Day 6 – Windstorm and goodbyes